tibs/markup-history/notes-per-slide.rst

 specified by examples, not rigorous at all.
 Really just what he needed for his own purposes.

-  **Maybe** add an example of a link?
   (Links look very similar to one of the forms that reStructuredText supports)

 .. raw:: latex